MidnightSkyUniverse/dynamic_risk_assessment_system/README.md

 * As advised I save the data to a database.
 Since I wanted to run the project on Heroku, I decided on postgreSQL database which is free on Heroku.

-* I created a script to generate some random data so I can rerun the project
+* I created a script to generate some random data so I can rerun the project.
+The data is random so it makes the model not really smarter with each batch of the data.
+So I disabele conditions in `fullprocess.py` so I can re-run full script with each execution

 * API can be tested two ways
 	* https://risk-assess-sys.herokuapp.com/ shows images stored during `fullprocess.py` execusion